 APPENDIX B - SINGLE LINE DIAGRAMS

 PC.B.1 The diagrams below show three examples of single line diagrams, showing the detail that should be incorporated in the diagram.
-The first example is for an Network Operator connection, the second for a Generator connection, the third for a Power Park Module electrically equivalent system.
+The first example is for a Network Operator connection, the second for a Generator connection, the third for a Power Park Module electrically equivalent system.

 Network Operator Single Line Diagram